 As long as you follow the guidelines above you should be able to have a fun, profitable bingo night without running into any issues with legislation.
 For more detailed or specific information, please contact the Gambling Commission.

-By now you should be clued up on whether you need a gambling license, but do you know what equipment you’ll need to run a bingo night?
+By now you should be clued up on whether you need a gambling licence, but do you know which type of bingo you want to play?